mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ### Final Step: **Activate CRUD**

 To activate the CRUD for your project, you can contact your Mia-Platform's responsible for creating a connection with MongoDB.

+## Setup PaaS templates

+If you are using the PaaS console, the following templates are available:

+* `Mia-Platform Multitenant with Traefik`: which contains all the services used by the Console (i.e. `crud-service`, `api-portal`, `swagger-aggregator`, `microservice-gateway`, `authorization-service`, `api-gateway`, `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`) with a correct configuration
+* `Mia-Platform Multitenant Without CMS`: which contains all services except the CMS-related ones, i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client` and `oauth-login-site`

+A project created with these templates is almost ready to use, but some configuration is required for all its parts to work correctly.

+1. For the crud-service to be deployed and work correctly, you need a value for the environment variable `MONGODB_URL`.
+When the project is first created, its value is an empty string.
+To fix that, go to Envs Area, Environment Variables table, and either change its value, or delete it if you want to inherit this value.
+This needs to be done for all the environments you are interested in.
+2. For auth0-client service to be deployed and work correctly, you need to setup various environment variables, as specified in its configuration.
+You can find the configuration in the Design Area, Advanced Section, auth0-client option, config.js file.
+More on the configuration of the auth0-client [here](../../runtime_suite/auth0-client/configuration).